 A wireless device can refer to any kind of communications equipment that does not require a physical wire for relaying information to another device.
 Wireless headphones fitted with a receiver use either radio frequency (RF) or infrared technology to communicate with a transmitter that is connected to the sound source, say a television.
 In most cases, however, when someone refers to a wireless device, they are speaking of a networking device that can pass data to other wireless network gear without being physically connected.

 In today's world, where people put a premium on staying connected to the Internet and to each other, there are several types of wireless technologies.
 In the home and office, wireless routers with built-in modems, hubs and switches broadcast a local area network (LAN) for computers in the area to join.
 Broadcasting distance varies widely depending on many factors, but a LAN generally spans 300 feet (91.44 m) or more.
 Any computer on the network can share resources that are connected to the network, including a high-speed Internet connection, printer or other office equipment.
+Wireless device are small enough to easily carry or wear, have sufficient computing power to perform productive task, and can communicate wirelessly with the Internet and other device.

 prepared by: Anis Nadia Bt Md Shah